abisop/nuttx-docs/en/platforms/arm/stm32f1/boards/viewtool-stm32f107/index.md

 The following setting enables an example that can can be used to control the CDC/ACM device.
 It will add two new NSH commands:

-1.  sercon will connect the USB serial device (creating /dev/ttyACM0), and
+a.  sercon will connect the USB serial device (creating /dev/ttyACM0),
+    and
-2.  serdis which will disconnect the USB serial device (destroying /dev/ttyACM0).
+b.  serdis which will disconnect the USB serial device (destroying
+    /dev/ttyACM0).

 Application Configuration -\> Examples: